shagadellic/SolarData/README.md

 API resourses for car appear available from https://www.teslaapi.io/

-App will generate average from db data to determine start / stop based on parameters
+App use db data to determine start / stop etc based on parameters entered

-Params to reduce cycling in overcast conditions
+Initial testing has not bricked my car.
+Use at your own peril

-Going to Run the UI on a tablet that is stuck on kitchen wall.. using it as a home hub
+Going to Run the UI on tablet that is stuck on my kitchen wall.. using it as a home hub

 ----------------------------------------------------------------------------------------------------------